 A $1 fee might only be 1% of a $100 investment, but that same fee would be a whopping 25% of a $5 investment.
 It’s wise to ensure that the fees required don’t eat into potential gains too much whenever possible.

-SoFi Invest® charges zero trading fees to buy and trade fractional shares—”Stock Bits”—so the money invested is 100% invested.
+SoFi Invest® charges zero trading fees to buy and trade fractional shares so the money invested is 100% invested.

 Many people consider buying Bitcoin to be a speculative gamble.
-While there may be some truth to this due to the extreme volatility this new asset class sometimes experiences, there have also been several successful investors praising Bitcoin recently.
+While there may be some truth to this, due to the extreme volatility this new asset class experiences, some investors view crypto as a way to diversify their holdings or provide the potential for growth.

 Some have even invested millions of dollars either into the asset class itself or into call options that amount to bullish bets on the future of Bitcoin’s price.

-It’s worth noting that while altcoins (cryptocurrencies other than Bitcoin) tend to be highly speculative and volatile, Bitcoin has a much more reliable history, larger market capitalization, and more proven technological soundness than its many competitors.
+It’s worth noting that while altcoins (cryptocurrencies other than Bitcoin) tend to be highly speculative and volatile, Bitcoin has a larger market capitalization and longer track record than its many competitors.

-It’s common to consider Bitcoin one of the riskier assets in general, and it might not be a good idea for most investors making the risk/reward ratio worth it to some extent, if history is any guide.
+It’s common to consider bitcoin one of the riskier assets in general, and it might not be a good option for most investors, given the crypto’s volatile history.

 And the nice thing about cryptocurrency is that much like fractional investing, it’s possible to get started with a very small amount of capital.